akane0915/PORTFOLIO-OF-PROJECTS/README.md

 * ### Ruby - "Career Quest" - Job Search Organizer
   * **Repository:**  https://github.com/akane0915/career-quest
   * **Description:**  We created this web application to help us stay organized during our quest to land a job!
+Track companies, correspondences, positions you've applied to, and contacts.
 There are so many amazing tech companies out there in Portland.
-This application is a one stop shop for everything related to the job hunt.
-Use it to stay organized throughout your job search.
+Let us help you get hired!
   * **Tools:**  Ruby, ActiveRecord, Sinatra, Password Authentication, Unit and Integration Testing, Should-Matchers Gem, Callbacks, Validations

 * ### PDX Women Who Code Website